kls2177/lead_poisoning/README.md

 ## The analysis was completed in two IPython Notebooks:

+*Note: Be sure to change the "rootpath" in the notebooks, if necessary.*

 NYC Lead Poinsoning.ipynb (this analysis was done first, so please look at this one first.)

 NY State County Lead Poisoning.ipynb